 - Menstrual hygiene related problems

 Use of unclean sanitary pads or clothes can give rise to Genital Tract Infections, anaemia and Urinary Tract Infection.
 This can be prevented by social awareness and easy availability of affordable sanitary products.
-It is also important to have the right knowledge about menstrual hygiene to avoid such issues from taking place.
+It is also important to have the right knowledge about menstrual hygiene and menstrual health to avoid such issues from taking place.

 - Menstrual flow related problems